MXR: 2000 Series (1982–1984)

 The Series 2000 was a complete rework of the Reference and Commande lines of pedals.
 They were higher quality pedals, with electronic FET switching and dual LED indicators.
 They had a contoured, all-metal chassis and an easily removable battery.
 They had a fully rubberized bottom and were remote-controllable.
 Most of the pedals had dual outputs with distinctly different sounds.

 The MXR Series 2000 sported six models.
 These original pedals in the series included the Dyna Comp, Distortion +, Phaser, Stereo Chorus, Stereo Flanger and Time Delay.
 In late 1983 MXR announced a digital sound effects pedal generator simply known as the Junior.
 The Junior was released in early 1984 and was added to the other six pedals in the Series 2000 line.
 The Junior boasted four sound effects: a laser, a clap, a snare and a high hat.
 The effects were samples stored on a replaceable 24-pin ROM chip that was produced by MXR.
-MXR continued to manufacture most of the Reference, Commande and 2000 Series pedals until they closed their doors in 1984.
+MXR continued to manufacture most of the Reference, Commande and 2000 Series pedals until they closed down in 1984.

-MXR rackmount effects
+MXR Rackmount Effects

 MXR also had a line of professional rackmount effects used by the likes of David Gilmour, Stuart Adamson and Mike Rutherford.
-The first product introduced was the Digital Delay, which had delay times from 0.08ms - 320ms, but users could purchase additional plug-in memory boards that were user-installable and could increase delay times to 1280ms.
+The first product introduced was the Digital Delay, which had delay times from 0.08ms to 320ms, but users could purchase additional plug-in memory boards that were user-installable and could increase delay times to 1280ms.